josephgodwinkimani/vue-commerce-lab/README.md

 ### Views

-This application uses Vue and Inertia, so the views are in the `resources/js/pages` directory.
+This application uses Vue and Inertia, so the views are in the `resources/js/pages` directory and routed via the [web.php](https://github.com/gregrickaby/vue-commerce-lab/blob/main/routes/web.php) file.

 ### Controllers